blackducksoftware/hub-spdx/README.md

 You can download the latest binary and/or source from GitHub: https://github.com/blackducksoftware/hub-spdx.

 # Documentation
-All documentation for hub-docker-inspector can be found on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/spaces/INTDOCS/pages/199458819/Hub+SPDX+Plugin)
+All documentation for the hub-spdx utility can be found on our public [Black Duck Confluence](https://blackducksoftware.atlassian.net/wiki/spaces/INTDOCS/pages/199458819/Hub+SPDX+Plugin)